Protecting spin squeezing from decoherence: Introduction

 \section{Introduction}

-The goal of quantum metrology is to achieve higher precision in measurements than is classically feasible by exploiting quantum resources, and as such it is expected to bring a number of significant technological breakthroughs \cite{RevModPhys.89.035002,RevModPhys.90.035005}.
+The goal of quantum metrology is to achieve higher precision in measurements than is classically feasible by exploiting quantum resources.
+It is expected to lead to a number of significant technological breakthroughs \cite{RevModPhys.89.035002,RevModPhys.90.035005}.
 One such distinguished quantum resource is spin squeezing, which is closely related to many-body entanglement \cite{PhysRevLett.112.155304}.
-As a consequence of quantum correlations between particles, spin-squeezed states exhibit reduced quantum fluctuations of collective spins \cite{PhysRevA.46.R6797,PhysRevA.47.5138,PhysRevA.50.67,MA201189,PhysRevLett.112.155304} in comparison to uncorrelated spin coherent states, thus holding promise for the development of next-generation revolutionary technologies, such as quantum gyroscope and gravimetry \cite{Rosi2014,10.1116/1.5120348,PhysRevLett.120.033601,PhysRevLett.125.100402}, atomic clocks \cite{PhysRevLett.112.103601,PhysRevLett.125.210503,Schulte2020,Malia2022,Eckner2023,Robinson2024}, and magnetometers \cite{PhysRevLett.113.103004,PhysRevX.5.031010,Bao2020,PhysRevLett.127.193601}.
-Recent experimental advances have realized spin squeezing in atomic ensembles comprising up to $10^{13}$ atoms \cite{Bao2020,Jin:21,Kong2020}.
+As a consequence of quantum correlations between particles, spin-squeezed states exhibit reduced quantum fluctuations of collective spins \cite{PhysRevA.46.R6797,PhysRevA.47.5138,PhysRevA.50.67,MA201189,PhysRevLett.112.155304} in comparison to spin coherent states.
+It holds promise for the development of revolutionary technologies, such as quantum gyroscope and gravimetry \cite{Rosi2014,10.1116/1.5120348,PhysRevLett.120.033601,PhysRevLett.125.100402}, atomic clocks \cite{PhysRevLett.112.103601,PhysRevLett.125.210503,Schulte2020,Malia2022,Eckner2023,Robinson2024}, and magnetometers \cite{PhysRevLett.113.103004,PhysRevX.5.031010,Bao2020,PhysRevLett.127.193601}.
+Recent experiments have realized spin squeezing in atomic ensembles comprising up to $10^{13}$ atoms \cite{Bao2020,Jin:21,Kong2020}.